COVID-19: travel health notice for all travellers

 • towards the border with Uganda

-Terrorist groups argue over control of good-trafficking routes, mining sites, and agricultural areas.
+Terrorist groups clash over control of good-trafficking routes, mining sites, and agricultural areas.

 Attacks on civilians and government targets occur frequently.
-Attacks are directed at all persons, regardless of religious identity.
 Further attacks are likely.

 Targets could include: